jeromeetienne/learningthreejs.com-backup/source/_posts/2012-03-09-augmented-reality-in-the-browser.markdown

 ## You Initialize It

-You instanciate the object like this.
+Once you get the code, you instanciate the object like this.

 ```javascript
 	var threexAR	= new THREEx.JSARToolKit({